and-buk/Udacity-DRLND/p_continuous_control/Report.md

 **Weakness of policy-based methods**:

-- **Data-inefficient**: Policy-based methods are data-inefficient and rely on a lot of data to learn a useful policy.
+- **Data-inefficient**: Policy-based methods are data-inefficient and rely on a large number of samples to learn a useful policy.

 - **High variance**: A critical challenge of policy gradient methods is the high variance of the gradient estimator and therefore *slow convergence (slow learning)*.
 Policy gradient methods are able to compute an unbiased gradient, but suffer from high variance.